 Academic Scholarships shall be awarded to candidates with proven outstanding academic and professional achievements and are subject to the student maintaining a high level of academic excellence.
-Academic Scholarships are available to prospective students of MBRSG and are awarded on the basis of a competitive application process.
+Academic Scholarships are available to prospective students of MBRSG and are awarded based on a competitive application process.
 Academic Scholarships may be awarded for 25%, 50%, 75% and up to 100% of program tuition fees only.

 The MBRSG Scholarship Committee may also offer a Scholarship to people of determination.
-The Scholarship Committee will decide on such Scholarships on a case by case basis.
+The Scholarship Committee will decide on such Scholarships on a case-by-case basis.